Don’t Risk Rejection at the Airport

 - Forbidden items on passenger aircraft

-- Must use approved packaging
+- Must use UN-approved packaging

 - Lithium batteries heavily restricted